Nordhausen II

 Nordhausen II is an electoral constituency (German: Wahlkreis) represented in the Landtag of Thuringia.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 4.
 It comprises the city of Nordhausen within the Nordhausen district.

 Nordhausen II was created in 1990 for the first state election.
-Since 2014, it has been represented by Katja Mitteldorf of The Left.
+Since 2024, it has been represented by Kerstin Düben-Schaumann of the AfD.

 Geography

 As of the 2019 state election, Nordhausen II comprises the municipality of Nordhausen, excluding the village of Buchholz, which is part of Nordhausen I.

 Members

 The constituency was held by the Christian Democratic Union (CDU) from its creation in 1990 until 2014, during which time it was represented by Egon Primas (1990–1994) and Klaus Zeh (1994–2014).
-It was won by The Left in 2014, and represented by Katja Mitteldorf.
-She was re-elected in 2019.
+It was won by The Left in 2014 and 2019, and then by the AfD in 2024.